Maci Bookout ‘Laughing Off’ Pregnancy Rumors, She And Husband Have ‘Talked’ About Having More Kids

 I love shopping online so I’ve been like a kid in a candy store with all the deals floating around these past few days ????????????????
 I’ve looked through some of the best ones and can tell you – @diffeywear is where it’s at.
 They just launched a TON of new styles and everything is marked down.
 You can save up to 50% off right now at diffeyear.com, but hurry because the sale ends today! #DIFFPartner ????

-Maci is already a mom of three children.
-She has two kids with her husband Taylor McKinney, a son and a daughter.
-She also has a son with her ex-boyfriend Ryan Edwards.
+Maci is already a mother to three children.
+She has two kids with her husband, Taylor McKinney, a son and a daughter.
+She also has a son with her ex-boyfriend, Ryan Edwards.

 Viewers were introduced to Maci Bookout on her Season 1 episode of 16 and Pregnant.
 It was then she found out she was pregnant with her oldest son.
 Her relationship with her then boyfriend, Ryan Edwards, did not work out.
-She eventually met and married her now husband Taylor McKinney.
+She eventually met and married her current husband, Taylor McKinney.

 Maci has been sharing her story with fans on Teen Mom OG.
 Currently, new episodes of the show are not airing on MTV, but reportedly the show will be returning for a new season.
-The cast is set to return including Maci and her family as well as her ex Ryan Edwards and his wife Mackenzie.
+The cast is set to return, including Maci and her family, as well as her ex, Ryan Edwards, and his wife, Mackenzie.
 Mackenzie recently revealed that she has been filming for new episodes.
 It is unclear when a new season will air.
-Until then, fans can catch up with new episodes of Teen Mom 2 which are currently airing on Monday nights.
+Until then, fans can catch up with new episodes of Teen Mom 2, which are currently airing on Monday nights.